-The statewide load cap is 16 tranches.
+Suppose that the statewide load cap is 17 tranches.
 Bidder A submits an indicative offer of 10 tranches at the maximum starting price.
 Bidder A's initial eligibility is 10 tranches.

 Bidder A's bid in round 1 is (5, 0, 2, 1).